shadowhunt22/mod-wiki/apis/enchantment-text-styling/data-formats.md

           <code>styles</code>
         </th>
         <th>
-          An object containing the styling information of an enchantment's text and the conditions of when it will be applied.
+          An array of objects containing the styling information of an enchantment's text and the conditions of when it will be applied.
         </th>
         <th>Yes</th>
     </tr>